The Fed's racing to raise rates, but how high remains an open bid

 "It’s a devilishly hard question," Evans said.

-The current economic expansion depends on the Fed getting the answer right, and not everyone thinks they will.
+The current economic expansion depends on Fed policymakers getting the answer right, and not everyone thinks they will.

 Former Treasury Secretary Lawrence Summers, who has argued forcefully the Fed waited too long to respond to price increases, recently wrote that inflation this high - last at 6.4% by the Fed's preferred measure - coupled with low unemployment makes a recession likely within two years.